-Occurrence Based Policy: An “occurrence based” policy means that coverage extends for any incidents which took place while the policy was put in place.
-For example, If the policy was active between the years 2015-2020 and a malpractice incident occurred in 2017 then the policy will cover all the future claims.
+Occurrence Based Policy: An “occurrence made” policy means that coverage extends for any incidents which took place while the policy was put in place.
+For example, If the policy was active between the years 2015-2020 and a malpractice incident occurred in 2017 then the policy will cover you for that incident for all future claims.

-Note: Occurrence-based policies are generally seen as a sub-category of medical malpractice insurance.
+Note: “Occurrence made” policies are generally seen as a sub-category of medical malpractice insurance.
 Please refer to your insurance provider in order to know which type is applicable for your profession.

-Legal malpractice insurance generally works similarly to the likes of lawyers insurance, employment practices liability insurance, engineer insurance, handyman insurance, risk insurance, and more.
+Legal malpractice insurance generally works similarly to lawyers insurance, employment practices liability insurance, engineer insurance, handyman insurance, risk insurance and more.
 The policy covers you for errors and omissions that may come up in your profession.